HL7/davinci-ra/input/pagecontent/StructureDefinition-ra-measurereport-bundle-intro.md

 1. Zero to many `Bundle.entry` that contains a MeasureReport using the [Risk Adjustment Coding Gap Report Profile] for a particular Risk Adjustment Model

 **Additional Profile specific implementation guidance:**
-1. All risk adjustment coding gap reports contained in a [Risk Adjustment Coding Gap Report Bundle] SHALL be for the same patient.
+1. §All risk adjustment coding gap reports contained in a [Risk Adjustment Coding Gap Report Bundle] SHALL be for the same patient.§

 <!--
 ### Mandatory Data Elements and Terminology